- 5 Best Guitars for Small Hands Guide [2022 UPDATE] - January 10, 2022

-The Epiphone is manufactured by Gibson, while the Squier Stratocaster is manufactured by Fender; both instruments are budget-friendly guitars and beginner level instruments that are inspired by some of the most famous guitar’s history.
+The Epiphone is manufactured by Gibson, while the Squier Stratocaster is manufactured by Fender; both instruments are budget-friendly guitars and

 It’s more common than not that beginning guitarists confuse the two instruments and assume that at the end of the day, the Les Paul and the Strat are the same instruments.
 However, experienced guitarists know well enough that the Les Paul and the Strat are actually two completely different instruments, which is what you’re going to see in this comparison.

 Today, we’re basing our review upon several factors; which instrument is better for beginners, which instrument is of higher quality, which instrument has a better sound, which instrument has a better build, and which guitar is right for your personal needs.

 While you may already understand the basic differences between the Les Paul and the Strat, this article is going to take a look at each of these differences in depth to decide which guitar is truly better for you.